markcoatsworth/readthedocs/docs/users-manual/running-a-job-steps.rst

  Submit description file.
     Controlling the details of a job submission is a submit description file.
-The file contains information about the job such as what executable to run, the files to use in place of stdin and stdout, and the platform type required to run the program.
+The file contains information about the job such as what executable to run, the files to use in place of ``stdin`` and ``stdout``, and the platform type required to run the program.
 The number of times to run a program may be included; it is simple to run the same program multiple times with multiple data sets.

     Write a submit description file to go with the job, using the examples provided in